 We support the idea that all members of the team should constantly communicate with each other and cooperate for better results.
 Moreover, it is essential that your development team is fully dedicated to your project and its success.

-Just like Agile teams, our software development team members always stay in touch with each other, the client, and the project manager.
+Just like Agile teams, our Software Consulting team members always stay in touch with each other, the client, and the project manager.
 They react instantly to feedback and make changes to the project when needed.

 However, we believe that members of the team cannot be chosen merely based on their skills.
 You need a team of specialists, each performing a specific task: DevOps, designers, QAs, etc. A designer can’t do the job of a developer, and a developer cannot perform BAs tasks.